The shift-and-invert Arnoldi method for singular matrix pencils: Numerical examples

-where $\beta_i$'s are random scalars, and $R_i$'s can be arbitrary rectangular matrices.
-Generically, such quadratic eigenvalue problem has only two true eigenvalues determined by the equation $\lambda^2\beta_2+\lambda\beta_1+\beta_0=0$.
-The corresponding companion linearization is twice the size, and only has the same two finite regular eigenvalues as \eqref{eq:QEP}.
-Also note that we do not exploit the structure of the linearization in the bordering and the LU factorization.
+where $\beta_i$'s are random scalars, and $R_i$'s arbitrary rectangular matrices.
+This quadratic eigenvalue problem has only two eigenvalues determined by the equation $\lambda^2\beta_2+\lambda\beta_1+\beta_0=0$.
+The corresponding companion linearization only has the same two finite regular eigenvalues as \eqref{eq:QEP}.
+Note that we do not exploit the structure of the linearization.

-In this example, we choose $\beta_0=-1,\beta_1=1,\beta_2=0$ and set the size of $A_i$ and $R_i$ to be $500\times 500$ and $500\times 498$, respectively.
+In this example, we choose $\beta_0=-1,\beta_1=1,\beta_2=0$ and set the size of $A_i$ and $R_i$ to $700\times 700$ and $1400\times 498$, respectively.
+Matrices $R_i$ are computed using \texttt{sprandn(498,500,0.05)}.
 The only true eigenvalue is $1$.
-We applied 20 iterations of the shift-and-invert Arnoldi method to the corresponding generalized problem and its transpose, with shift $1.1$ and randomly chosen starting vector and $P$ innerproduct as explained before.
-Afterwards we performed an implicit restart and computed Ritz triplets $(\lambda_j,\mathbf{x}_j,\mathbf{y}_j)$ using two-sided Arnoldi.
-Right and left eigenvectors $\mathbf{x}_j$ and $\mathbf{y}_j$ are decomposed into
+We applied 20 iterations of the two sided shift-and-invert Arnoldi method to the regularized pencils, with shift $1.1$ and randomly chosen starting vector.
+Two steps of implicit restart are used.
+We used PLU, RLU and CLU with $\tau=10^{-12}$ We compared with randomly choosing $F_\perp$ and $G_\perp$.
+The condition numbers and residual norms, shown in Tables~\ref{tab:qep-cond-agep} and~\ref{tab:qep-cond-pgep}, are comparable for all methods.